Migrating WordPress from Apache to OpenLiteSpeed with Docker

 @include_once('/var/lib/sec/wp-settings.php'); // Added by SiteGround WordPress management system

-They do nothing outside of SiteGround, so just remove them.
+They do nothing outside SiteGround.
+Delete them.

-Replace SiteGround Optimizer plugin
+Replace the SiteGround Optimizer plugin

 Troubleshooting

-Site downloads a file instead of rendering
+The site downloads a file instead of rendering

 503 Service Unavailable